20 Sleepover Games for next Pajama Party

 Makeover Challenge

-Oh, girls love this!
-Kids take turns doing each other’s makeup.
+This is good for teens.
+Let them have some fun time, taking turns doing each other’s makeup.
 Lay out lip gloss, blush, eye shadow, all the fun stuff.
-To make it complex, you can even give a color theme.
-Make sure hygiene is followed.
-Make sure to have wipes nearby for cleanup.
-It’s all about being silly and trying new looks.
+Make sure hygiene is followed, and you have wipes nearby for cleanup.
+Girls enjoyed doing this and took selfies later.
+It was all about being silly and trying new looks.

 Nail Art Contest

 Line up nail polishes, stickers, and even tiny gems, then everyone can paint each other’s nails.
 You can also pick a theme like “rainbow,” “glitter,” or “animal print.”
-Kids get really creative.
+You may be surprised by the creativity.
 After everyone’s done, you can vote on the most creative design (everyone wins something, like “Funniest Nails” or “Most Colorful”).
 It’s relaxing and super cute.

 Talent Show